Cash withdrawal is a contra entry.

 How do you record withdrawals for personal use?

-Withdrawals for personal use are drawings and happens generally in partnership firms.
+Withdrawals for personal use are drawings and happen generally in partnership firms.
 Capital accounts get reduced if partners withdraw cash from the business.
 We can consider this type of transaction as repayment of capital.

 The journal entry will be